colinbendell/bmw/README.md

 * Configuration [#authentication](#authentication)
 * Use the `bmw` [CLI](#command-line-interface)

-## Library Overview

-There are three main components to the library:

-* `src/bmw-api.js` - API wrapper library that manages authentication (see #auth)
-* `src/bmw.js` - the main business logic that wraps over the api calls
-* `src/bmw-cli.js` - a convenience CLI for scripting and automation

 ## Authentication

 Authentication uses the MyBMW account credentials.
 It can be passed through to the library using one of three ways: